2021 National congress on food, nutrition, and the dining experience in aged care

 - One of the strongest themes of the congress was that the collaboration between various modalities providing care was of utmost importance.

-Oral Health Therapist, Associate Professor Janet Wallace highlighted the need for dental and oral health to be integrated into the food in Aged Care discussion.
+Oral Health Therapist, Associate Professor Janet Wallace highlighted the need for dental and oral health to be integrated into the food in aged care discussion.
 The impact of oral disease and mouth injuries (such as a burnt mouth) can be significant, particularly in those who are non-verbal or who are unable to communicate clearly.
 She strongly suggested early assessment and diagnosis has the potential to minimise, or even eliminate issues which can cause problems in the future.
 Ms Wallace also acknowledged the lack of resources for this to happen on a broad scale, particularly in regional areas.

-Amanda Orchard highlighted the need for collaboration with Aged Care Chefs when she said, in her time as an Aged Care Chef, she had never had a dietitian, an oral hygienist or a speech pathologist step foot into her kitchen or collaborate with her on a residents’ care plan.
+Amanda Orchard highlighted the need for collaboration with aged care chefs when she said, in her time as an aged care chef, she had never had a dietitian, an oral hygienist or a speech pathologist step foot into her kitchen or collaborate with her on a residents’ care plan.

-- The need for increased resourcing to meet the needs of the elderly in Aged Care Homes was also a consistent thread across all discussions.
+- The need for increased resourcing to meet the needs of the elderly in aged care Homes was also a consistent thread across all discussions.

 Implementing person-centred care with any degree of thoroughness requires better levels of care in the form of increase in 1 to 1 interaction to ensure residents are able to make choices about what to eat and when they would like to eat.